 ● Expansion of the protected area around Landsford Canal State Park in Chester and Lancaster counties from 200 acres to over 1,400 acres through partnerships with private landowners and federal and state agencies.

 ● Creation of the Lancaster Greenway Preserve, a necklace of green through the City of Lancaster along the major creeks, providing urban open space of over 350 acres through purchase and donation of land by numerous private property owners.
+The land trust is now working to create a greenway along this 350 acres along Gills Creek in Lancaster.

 ● Purchase of the Heritage Tract, an area of stunning natural beauty surrounding the reservoirs at Great Falls in Chester County, protecting over 2,000 acres and supporting new economic opportunities for this distressed community.